platformsh/platformsh-docs/src/overview/pricing.md

 is.
 If ever you need more time to evaluate Platform.sh please contact our sales representatives.
 They can issue you an extra voucher to prolong your test.

-> In this section we describe the billing in US Dollars, you will be billed in
-> Dollars, Euros or British Pounds depending on where your billing address is.
+> Prices below are listed in US Dollars.
+You will be billed in US Dollars, Euros, or British Pounds depending on where your billing address is.

-> Euro Prices are presented excluding VAT, in your bill, as appropriate we will
-> include the correct VAT rate.
+> Euro Prices are presented excluding VAT.
+In your bill, as appropriate we will include the correct VAT rate.

 ## Extras